Argentina threatened with contempt order by U.S. judge

-NEW YORK/BUENOS AIRES (Reuters) - Argentina’s economy ministry once again defiantly asserted the country has made a required debt payment on restructured sovereign bonds on Friday night, just hours after a U.S. judge threatened a contempt-of-court order if Argentina did not stop issuing such statements.
+NEW YORK/BUENOS AIRES (Reuters) - The U.S. judge in Argentina’s long-running debt battle with hedge funds threatened a contempt-of-court order on Friday if the nation did not stop issuing false statements about having made a required debt payment on restructured sovereign bonds.

-U.S. District Judge Thomas Griesa, who has overseen the nation’s long-running debt battle with hedge funds, railed at Argentina’s lawyers at a hearing in New York a day after the publication of another so-called legal notice insisting the government has met its payment requirements and was therefore not in default.
+U.S. District Judge Thomas Griesa in Manhattan railed at Argentina’s lawyers from Cleary Gottlieb Steen & Hamilton following the publication of another so-called legal notice insisting the government has met its payment requirements and was therefore not in default.

+Griesa said these notices were “regularly” and “systematically” omitting the vital obligations of the Republic.

-Holding a newspaper copy of the notice, Griesa said if the false statements did not stop, a contempt of court order will become necessary.
+Holding a newspaper copy of the notice, which appeared Thursday, Griesa said if the false statements didn’t stop, a contempt of court order will become necessary.
+[ID:nL2N0QE1PU]

-Later on Friday, however, Argentina’s economy ministry issued a statement accusing Griesa of “clear partiality in favor of the vulture funds.”

-“Judge Griesa continues contradicting himself and the facts by saying that Argentina did not pay,” the statement said.

-“We do not view the ICJ as an appropriate venue for addressing Argentina’s debt issues, and we continue to urge Argentina to engage with its creditors to resolve remaining issues with bondholders,” the spokeswoman said in an email.

-Argentina petitioned the International Court of Justice on Thursday, but the lawsuit could only move forward if the United States submitted voluntarily to the court’s jurisdiction.

-At the hearing, Griesa said he was not going to go further than a warning for now.
-He repeated that the two sides must continue negotiating with the aid of mediator Daniel Pollack.
+Griesa said he was not going to go further than a warning for now, but that may change.
+He reiterated that the two sides must continue negotiating with the aide of mediator Daniel Pollack.

-Griesa did not specify whether he might seek to sanction Argentina or its lawyers, though he said he was “glad” to hear Jonathan Blackman, Argentina’s lead lawyer, say his firm Cleary Gottlieb Steen & Hamilton did not aid in preparing the government’s latest legal notices.

-In rare circumstances, U.S. judges have held foreign governments in contempt and imposed monetary penalties.
-But such sanctions can be difficult to enforce, and federal appeals courts have split on whether foreign governments can be held in contempt at all.

-“You can’t put Argentina in jail, so I‘m not sure what he’d have in mind besides monetary sanctions,” Ramsey said.
-“Argentina has refused to pay a valid judgment and I don’t see why it wouldn’t also refuse to pay a valid contempt order.”

-Blackman also complained of being attacked and lampooned by the lobby group American Task Force Argentina, which is partly funded by holdout investors.

-Shortly after the hearing, Economy Minister Axel Kicillof said on public television in Argentina, “We will continue to work tirelessly to defend the rights of Argentina,” and added that “Judge Griesa did not resolve anything” in court.
+“We will continue to work tirelessly to defend the rights of Argentina,” Economy Minister Axel Kicillof said on public television in Argentina, adding that at the hearing in New York on Friday “Judge Griesa did not resolve anything.”

 Argentina missed a coupon payment after a grace period ended on July 30, pushing it into default on restructured debt from a previous default in 2002 on roughly $100 billion in sovereign bonds.